 Paul and his missionary team of Silas and Timothy traveled through the Roman provinces of Galatia and Phrygia but the Holy Spirit prevented them from preaching in the Roman province of Asia.
 One night Paul dreamed a man from Macedonia (in modern-day Greece) was begging him to come and help the people of Macedonia.

-Perhaps, the Thessalonian Christians were so convinced of the imminent return of Christ that they became concerned about the eternal outcome of their loved ones who died before Christ returned.
-So, in verses 14-17 Paul explains the logistics of the second coming of Christ for those Christians who have died and for those who are alive on the earth–what many Christians call the Rapture:
+Perhaps, the Thessalonian Christians were so convinced of the imminent return of Christ that they became concerned about the eternal outcome of their loved ones who had died before Christ returned.
+So, in verses 14-17 Paul explains the logistics of the coming of Christ to gather His believers to Himself– those Christians who have died and those who are alive on the earth:

-- Those who are alive when Christ returns shall not precede those who are dead.
+- Those Christians who are alive when Christ returns to gather His people shall not precede those Christians who are dead.

-- The dead in Christ will resurrect first.
+- In fact, the dead in Christ will resurrect first.

 - This meeting of Christ in the air is the beginning of the eternal destiny of believers.

 Paul’s explanation is meant as a reassurance to the Thessalonians (and to us) that the dead in Christ are not forgotten by God when they die.
-In fact, according to Paul those who have already died in Christ appear to have first priority because “the dead in Christ will rise first…after that, we who are still alive.”
+In fact, according to Paul those who have already died in Christ appear to have first priority in this great gathering because “the dead in Christ will rise first…after that, we who are still alive” (vs. 16-17).

-In verse 18 Paul tells the Thessalonians to encourage one another with these words.
-The anticipation of Christ’s imminent return and the rapture of all Christians should surely stir up within us a hopefulness and sense of destiny that inspires us to live godly lives in this present world.
+And, the same spirit of the anticipation of Christ’s imminent return that characterized the Thessalonians should be present with Christians today to ignite a transcending hope and sense of destiny that inspires us to live godly lives in this present world.

 And to live self-controlled, upright and godly lives in this present age, while we wait for the blessed hope—the appearing of the glory of our great God and Savior, Jesus Christ.
 (Titus 2:12-13, NIV)